 Your boots are the key to skiing well.
 And not what boots you have, but how well your boots fit!
 Many problems with skiing originate with balance, and most balance problems start in your boots.

 Green Mountain Orthotics Lab (GMOL) was founded in 1993 for the purpose of providing the best conservative foot care available in alpine skiing.
 Specially trained staff focus on alpine skiing bio mechanics, proper boot fitting and custom orthotic adjustments.
-Located at Bromley Mountain, VT, Green Mountain Orthotic Lab goal is to provide you with the most comfortable, properly aligned, and balanced boot possible.
+Green Mountain Orthotic Lab goal is to provide you with the most comfortable, properly aligned, and balanced boot possible.